15 great press release examples (plus tips for SEO and AI visibility in 2026)

 Avoid marketing slogans.
 Use quotes to explain why the news matters.

-Tip 6: Use data
+Tip 6: Use data and local context

-By providing the industry landscape upfront for the journalist, you’re able to do half the job for them.
+By providing the industry landscape upfront for the journalist, youβre able to do half the job for them.
 Data makes a press release feel grounded and credible.

-Good data includes:
+Useful data includes:

 - Market size or growth rates